gitter-badger/probtn-web/README.md

 ProfitBtn
 =======

-How to use ProfitBtn plugin
+How to use ProfitBtn jQuery plugin
 -----

 1. Sign up to admin.probtn.com